 Download initial image¶

-In order to try out the Raspberry Pi examples you can install our initial Pantavisor-enabled image.
-This image contains a Debian Linux based container that provides basic connectivity and discovery services so that our development tools can be used to work with your device.
+In order to try out the Raspberry Pi example, you can install our initial Pantavisor-enabled image.
+This image contains an initial set of Linux based containers that provides basic connectivity and discovery services so that our development tools can be used to work with your device.
 You can download the base image from:

 You can check other versions of our base image here.